sircharlo/meeting-media-manager/src/renderer/README.md

 This directory contains your Vuex store files.
 Creating a file in this directory automatically activates Vuex.

 More information about the usage of this directory in [the documentation](https://nuxtjs.org/docs/2.x/directory-structure/store).

+### `types`

+The types directory contains custom type definitions.
+You can define custom objects and their properties.
+These are used by the TypeScript compiler to check your code for errors and help with finding existing properties on objects.